When: Thursdays, Oct 10 – 31, 1:30-3:30pm

 Cost: $120.00 for 4 session(s)

-Instructor: Richard A. Cosgrove PHD University Distinguished Professor Emeritus at the University of Arizona and Fellow of the Royal Historical Society is the author of The Rule of Law
+Instructor: Richard A. Cosgrove University Distinguished Professor Emeritus at the University of Arizona and Fellow of the Royal Historical Society is the author of The Rule of Law

 The Parliament of the United Kingdom has remote origins that stretch back into British history.
 It has evolved over the centuries into the governing body of the UK, regarded as the mother of parliaments.
 The institution has become a primary identifier of national identity, one that now considers all aspects of British life.
 The history of Parliament is in many ways the history of the United Kingdom itself.